 Healthcare in the United States is enormously expensive, and medical insurance is necessary to help protect international students against unforeseen events that could result in long-term financial hardship.

 International students with F-1 status are required to maintain continuous insurance coverage throughout the entire duration of their studies at HCC (including any period authorized for academic training or authorized vacation or leave).
-Students beginning enrollment for the Fall 2016 semester must have at a minimum coverage starting August 14, 2016 that extends to December 31, 2016.
+Students beginning enrollment for the Spring 2017 semester must have at a minimum coverage starting January 1, 2017, extending to August 13, 2017.
 We strongly recommend that you purchase health insurance for the entire academic year so that you are covered whether or not you are enrolled each semester.

 To assist international students in complying with the health insurance mandate, HCC offers a health insurance plan that is underwritten by Student Resources (A UnitedHealth Group Company) and is administered by Insurance for Students (IFS).
 The IFS Prime Plan for HCC International Students is guaranteed to meet all insurance requirements per HCC policy.

 Enroll online if you plan to make payment by credit card, or print and mail the application to IFS if you plan to make payment by check or money order.

 Questions about coverage, claims, etc.?
 Contact IFS at 1-800-356-1235 or email@example.com.